patrik-knaperek/sgtdv-lidar_cone_detection/README.md

 It works in 3 steps:
 - pointcloud filtering by intensity and Cartesian coordinates
 - pointcloud euclidean clustering (based of euclidean distance of points)
-- cone center estimation (centroid approximation based on average position vector of points in the cluster and mean cone radius)
+- cone center estimation (centroid approximation and Newton-Gauss estimation)

 **Note**: This version of algorithm cannot distinguish a cone from any other type of object